 Emissions estimates may be made based on the heating value or sulfur content of the fuels used to operate the RICE.
 Typical fuel data and RICE EFs for portable use equipment are provided in the "Stationary Internal Combustion" section of the Air Emissions Guide for Air Force Stationary Sources.
-For simplicity, the EFs are provided for two time-spans for engines manufactured prior to 2007 (or 2011 for engines >3,000 hp and displacement ≤ 10 L/cylinder) and those engines manufactured or modified after this date.
-Though this simplification may lead to reduced emissions, as opposed to using AP-42 EFs, it is possible to reduce emissions further by consulting the CFRs directly to determine additional thresholds and implementation years not given.
+For simplicity, the EFs are provided for two timespans for engines manufactured prior to 2007 (or 2011 for engines >3,000 hp and displacement ≤10 L/cylinder) and those engines manufactured or modified after this date.
+Though this simplification may lead to reduced emissions, as opposed to using AP-42 EFs, it is possible to reduce emissions further by consulting the Code of Federal Regulations directly to determine additional thresholds and implementation years not given.

-5.4 Emission Calculation
+5.3 Emission Calculation

-There are two methods for estimating emissions from emergency equipment use, the fuel consumption method and the load factor method.
+There are two methods for estimating emissions from the operation of RICE - the fuel consumption method and the load factor method.
 Both are described below.

-5.4.1 Fuel Consumption Method
+5.3.1 Fuel Consumption Method

-The fuel consumption method is the simplest method for calculating the emissions from emergency use engines.
+The fuel consumption method is the simplest method for calculating the emissions from portable and seasonal engines.
 All that is needed is the total fuel consumed by that engine and the EF associated with the type of engine and fuel used.
 The emissions are calculated as follows:

-$$E{Pol} = Q \times HV \times \frac{1}{10^6} \times EF{Pol}$$
+$$E(Pol) = Q \times HV \times \frac{1}{10^6} \times EF(Pol)$$

-EPol = Annual emissions of pollutant (lb/yr) Q = Annual quantity of fuel consumed (gal/yr) or (ft 3 /yr) HV = Heating value of the fuel used (Btu/gal) or (Btu/ft 3) 10 6 = Factor to convert Btu to MMBtu (MMBtu/Btu) EFPol = Emission factor from Stationary Guide (lb/MMBtu)
+E(Pol) = Annual emissions of pollutant (lb/yr)

+Q = Annual quantity of fuel consumed (gal/yr) or (ft3/yr)

+HV = Heating value of the fuel used (Btu/gal) or (Btu/ft3)

+106 = Factor to convert Btu to MMBtu (MMBtu/Btu)

+EF(Pol) = Emission factor from Stationary Guide (lb/MMBtu)

-A detailed representation of the emissions from stationary ICOM engines is provided in Figure 5-2.
+A detailed representation of the emissions from stationary RICE engines is provided in Figure 5-2.

 Figure 5-2.
-Emergency Equipment Use Control Volume - Fuel Consumption Method
+Portable and Seasonal Equipment Use Control Volume - Fuel Consumption Method

-5.4.2 Load Factor Method
+5.3.2 Load Factor Method

-To calculate the most accurate emissions for emergency use engines, the first step is to gather the required data and select the appropriate EF.
+To calculate the most accurate emissions for portable and seasonal use engines, the first step is to gather the required data and select the appropriate EF.
 To use the load factor method, the engine's rated power, operating time, and typical load factor must be known.
 Actual site-specific loading factors should be used whenever possible.
-With the selected EF and loading factor, the ICOM emissions are calculated using the following equation:
+With the selected EF and loading factor, the RICE emissions are calculated using the following equation:

-$$E{Pol} = OT \times PO \times \frac{LF}{100} \times EF{Pol}$$
+$$E(Pol) = OT \times PO \times \frac{LF}{100} \times EF(Pol)$$

-\mathbf{E}{Pol} = Annual emissions of pollutant (lb/yr)
+E(Pol) = Annual emissions of pollutant (lb/yr)